 Melissa has also been DVP/DMM of Intimate Apparel/Sleepwear and Hosiery at JCPenney.
 Currently, she is Senior Vice President at Scrubs and Beyond.

-Prior to Issues & Answers, Mr. McGuinness has over 15 years of experience with two leading market research agencies as well as 15 years with a leading manufacturer.
-At Burlington Industries, Mr. McGuinness was Director of Corporate Marketing.
-He was Chief Economist, Director of Advertising and Director of Public Relations.
+Prior to Issues & Answers, Peter had more than 15 years of experience with two leading market research agencies as well as 15 years with a leading manufacturer.
+At Burlington Industries, Peter was Director of Corporate Marketing.
+He was Chief Economist, Director of Advertising, and Director of Public Relations.
 He served on the Conference Board’s Market Research Council and served as Marketing Director for the Crafted With Pride in U.S.A.
 Council.
 He served as Chairman of the Marketing Committee for the American Apparel and Footwear Association (AAFA).
 Mr. McGuinness also developed a new venture to forecast apparel successes prior to market.

-Mr. McGuinness has served on the University of MO TAM Advisory Board since 1991.
+Peter has served on the University of Missouri Textile and Apparel Management Advisory Board since 1991.

 Uniquely Saint Louis based, with its historic legacy in apparel and new focus of innovation, Bret is invested in the blend of talent and technology to develop solutions that serve the demands of the consumer base, while supporting social and environmental goals.